PRIYADHARSHINI1911/Payment_Application/README.md

 	- Clone the repository to your local machine or Download it as zip.

 2. Build Docker Containers
-	- Build the necessary Docker containers using Docker Compose:
+	- Build the necessary Docker containers using Docker Compose
+		- Open command in the path where docker-compose.yaml is located and give the below command
 			- docker-compose build

 	- This command will pull the required images and build the payment-app container.

 3. Start the Application
-	- Start the Docker containers for PostgreSQL, pgAdmin, and the Payment Application:
+	- Start the Docker containers for PostgreSQL, pgAdmin, and the Payment Application in the samd cmd.
 		- docker-compose up -d

 	- This will run the following services: